goldmansachs/obevo/obevo-site/src/site/markdown/reverse-engineer-dbmstools.md

  -mode: required, use the "schema" value
  -outputPath: required, specify where your reverse-engineered output should go Connection arguments - specify either -dbHost and -dbPort for Sybase or -dbHost and -dbPort and -dbServer for DB2

+Optional Arguments:
+ -debugLogEnabled: use this if you have questions on reverse-engineering that you want to report to the Obevo team.
+This adds debug information that is useful for support
 ```

-Step 2: execute the commands that are prompted for you in the instructions from the Step 1 output.
+#### Step 2: execute the commands that are prompted for you in the instructions from the Step 1 output.

-Step 3: execute your step 1 command again, but add the -inputPath &lt;yourFilePath&gt; argument to do the conversion to the obevo format
+#### Step 3: execute your step 1 command again, but add the -inputPath &lt;yourFilePath&gt; argument to do the conversion to the obevo format

-Regarding the output:

-* This will generate the reverse-engineered output under &lt;outputDir&gt;/final
+This will generate the reverse-engineered output under &lt;outputDir&gt;/final

-Once you have these files, do the final touches on them as you see fit (e.g. delete junk tables), and proceed to the next step
+Once you have these files, do the final touches on them as you see fit (e.g. delete junk tables)

-* <font color="Red">Note the warning in your output - if you see any directories with a name containing
+Some files that you should note / cleanup

-    "-pleaseAnalyze" in the result of the DBREVENG script</font>, then the tool could not figure out what to do w/ those
+1. -pleaseAnalyze folders: If you see directories containing this phrase, then the tool could not figure out what to do w/
-    sql snippets.
-Either manually figure out where to put them and do so, or if you find too many
+those sql snippets.
+Either manually figure out where to put them and do so, or if you find too many such cases, reach
-    such cases, reach out to the product team via Github, including a zip file of your reveng contents
+out to the product team via Github, including a zip file of your reveng contents
+2. UNMAPPEDSCHEMA folder: The reverse-engineering only works on the schema you specify with the -dbSchema argument.
+If
+objects in other schemas are detected in your input script, they will be placed in this folder.
+Ideally, you should not
+see this or use these, but we place it here for full transparency.

 Note that we explicitly don't include the grants here.
 This is because you can (and should) use the global permissioning functionality instead.